End of Year 6 Expectations

 - Information technology: Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.

 The objectives within each strand support the development of learning across the key stage, ensuring a solid grounding for future learning and beyond.
-Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
+Computing has deep links with mathematics, science, PSHE, and design and technology, and provides insights into both natural and artificial systems.